MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/06-use-table-expressions.md

 1. In the query editor, replace the code you entered previously with the following code:

-    ```
+    ```sql
     SELECT ProductID, Name, ListPrice,
            CASE WHEN ListPrice > 1000 THEN N'High' ELSE N'Normal' END AS PriceType
     FROM SalesLT.Product;
     ```

-1. Select **&#x23f5;Run**.
+1. Run the query, which calculates whether the price of a product is considered high or normal.

-1. The query calculates whether the price of a product is considered high or normal.
-But you'd like to be able to further build on this query based on additional criteria, without further adding to its complexity.
-In order to do this, you can create a derived table for it.
+1. Now let's further build on this query based on additional criteria, without adding to its complexity.
+In order to do this, you can create a derived table, which you can think of conceptually as a view that is defined within the context of another query.
 Replace the previous code with the code below:

-    ```
+    ```sql
     SELECT DerivedTable.ProductID, DerivedTable.Name, DerivedTable.ListPrice
     FROM
         (